rustyeddy/rustyeddy.com/content/software/kanban.md

 To sum it up, the WIP(work in progress) keeps going until it is complete.
 This means tests have passed and code reviews have as well.

-Eventually the task is moved into the *Complete* column and the software is delivered to the customer.
+Eventually, the task is moved into the *Complete* column and the software is delivered to the customer.
 (More on the software release process later).